adithyanajay/Work-allocator/README.md

 ## Features
 - Dashboard for task management and assignment.
 - Task creation with due dates and other relevant details.
-- Automatic suggestion of suitable team members based on tags.
+- Automatic suggestion of suitable team members based on tags.( Not implemented , logic written in 'src/components/SuggestedUser.jsx' )
-- Consideration of team members' current workloads.
 - Color Indication for works (Red for hard ones , blue for medium level difficulties ,green for simple works )
 - Microtasks and Progress Bars for detailed task tracking.
 (Not fully developed as it is a prototype version)